Hit List (2024 film): Plot

-Vijay is an IT professional living with his mother, Sithara, and younger sister, Abi Nakshatra.
+Vijay is an IT professional who lives with his mother and his younger sister, Keerthi.
 Vijay follows vegetarianism and Vallalar's ideologies, hoping not to harm living creatures.
 One day, Vijay's mother and sister get kidnapped by a masked man who calls and threatens Vijay.
 ACP Yazhvendan investigates the case.
 The masked man calls Vijay and wants him to break into the house of a local don, Kaali, and fight him; failing would lead to Vijay's mother and sister being killed.
-Meanwhile, the police tried to find the location of the masked man but in vain.
+Meanwhile, the police try to find the masked man's location but in vain.

-Initially, Vijay hesitates to follow the masked man's commands, but later, fearing the safety of his mother and sister, Vijay agrees.
-He goes into the house of Kaali and fights with him single-handedly.
+Initially, Vijay hesitates to follow the masked man's commands, but later, fearing his mother and sister's safety, he agrees.
+He goes into Kaali's house and fights him single-handedly.
 Surprisingly, Kaali is beaten to death by Vijay.
-Dr. Karunakaran is the dean of a government hospital, and the masked man kidnaps Dr. Karuna's son as well.
-Dr Karuna and Vijay arrive at a location specified by the masked man.
-Now, the masked man comes online to the internet and discloses the truth about Dr. Karuna.
+Dr. Karunakaran is the dean of a government hospital, and the masked man kidnaps his son as well.
+Karuna and Vijay arrive at a location specified by the masked man.
+Now, the masked man comes online and reveals the truth about Karuna.

 During the COVID-19 lockdown, there was a severe shortage of oxygen cylinders in hospitals.
-Dr. Karuna misused his power and illegally sold the oxygen cylinders from government hospitals to private hospitals.
-Dr Anitha, who worked in Dr Karuna's hospital, tried to expose him, however, Kaali and his henchmen stabbed and killed her.
-The masked man wants Vijay to beat Dr. Karuna to release his mother and sister.
-Following an intense fight, Vijay kills Dr. Karuna.
+Karuna misused his power and illegally sold the oxygen cylinders from government hospitals to private hospitals.
+Dr. Anitha, who worked in Karuna's hospital, tried to expose him; however, Kaali and his henchmen stabbed and killed her.
+The masked man wants Vijay to beat Karuna to release his mother and sister.
+Following an intense fight, Vijay kills Karuna.
 The masked man releases Vijay's mother and sister.

-ACP Yazh traces the masked man's location and rushes to arrest him.
-However, it is late as the masked man flees the place.
-Vijay gets acquitted in this case as he has done the murders to save his mother and sister.
-Later, ACP Yazh meets Vijay and reveals that he knows the real identity of the masked man, who is none other than Vijay.
-He asks what motivated Vijay's acts, and a flashback is shown.
+Yazh traces the masked man's location and rushes to arrest him.
+However, it is too late, as the masked man flees the place.
+Vijay gets acquitted in this case as he has committed the murders to save his mother and sister.
+Later, Yazh meets Vijay and reveals he knows the masked man's real identity: Vijay.
+He asks what motivated Vijay's actions, and a flashback is shown.